cardstack/cardstack/packages/reward-root-submitter/README.md

 ## Updating ABIs

-To update the ABIs used, run the helper script `update_abis.sh` with the location of the locally checked out contracts repository.
+To update the ABIs used, run the helper script from the root folder.

-    bash update_abis.sh ~/projects/card-pay-protocol

-This will switch to that repository, checkout the main branch and update, build the
+This will copy the latest ABIs from the SDK.

-If these steps do not work, each stage can be run manually to get the ABIs.
-You need to build and then copy from the subdirectory `artifacts` all of the non-debug jsons for the required contracts.
+    yarn codegen:python-package-abis

 ## Releasing